 Connecting with others has many benefits, including helping us feel less alone, taking our mind off the things that worry us and giving us the chance to have a laugh!
 When we talk to others, we also tend to realise that everyone has worries and stresses, which can help to put your own issues into perspective.
 So next time you’re not feeling great and you’re preparing for a night in alone, make a conscious effort to pick up the phone and talk to friend or family member.
 Humans are social creatures, who aren’t designed to go through life alone – so it’s okay to reach out.

 If you’re struggling to connect with others at the moment as a result of the pandemic, you might be interested in reading our article: How to meet new people in the current climate.
-From neighbourhood hubs, through to friendship apps and support groups, hopefully this will show that it’s very possible to remain connected and supported through these difficult times.
+From neighbourhood hubs, through to friendship apps and support groups, there’s something to suit everyone.

 7. Spend more time with your pet